brucefan1983/CUDA-Programming/src/03-basic-framework/readme.md

 No errors
 ```

-We describe the CUDA program [add1.cu](https://github.com/brucefan1983/CUDA-Programming/tree/master/src/03-basic-framework/add.cu) in detail in the following sections.
+We will describe the CUDA program [add1.cu](https://github.com/brucefan1983/CUDA-Programming/tree/master/src/03-basic-framework/add.cu) in detail in the following sections.

 ** I am up to here...**